 — The Broke Student Diaries (@BrokediariesACS) March 26, 2019

-Of course, splitting the rent between four people in a two-bedroom apartment is always cheaper than two.
+It goes without saying that splitting the rent between four people in a two-bedroom apartment is always cheaper than two.

-If you don’t mind sharing a room, this is an ideal way to save money, not just on rent but utilities and furniture too.
+If you don’t mind sharing a room, this is an ideal way to save money, not just on rent, but utilities and furniture too.